It refers to any unwanted effect caused by a drug.

 All drugs have side effects, from homemade aspirin to the most sophisticated prescription medicine.

 Many are minor, some are just an inconvenience, others are serious, and some are simply strangers.

-Perhaps the most common set of side effects for drugs that work inside your body involves the gastrointestinal system.
+The gastrointestinal system is perhaps the most common side effect of drugs that work inside your body.

 For more information about the side effects of a medication, see the label of the over-the-counter products or on the leaflets or printed materials that have the prescription drugs.